Almond Oil (Sweet)

 Calendula Oil also known as pot marigold or garden marigold, has been used for centuries to heal wounds and skin irritations.
-Calendula has anti-inflammatory, antimicrobial, astringent, anti-fungal, antiviral, and immunostimulant properties making it useful for disinfecting and treating minor wounds, cuts, scrapes, chapped or chafed skin, bruises, burns, acne, bee stings, and other minor irritations and infections of the skin.
+Calendula has anti-inflammatory and immunostimulant properties making it useful for treating minor wounds, cuts, scrapes, chapped or chafed skin, bruises, burns, acne, bee stings, and other minor irritations and infections of the skin.
 Calendula Oil stimulates the production of collagen at the wound sites to help minimize scarring and assist with stretch marks.

 Camellia Seed Oil